xvnpw/xvnpw.github.io/content/posts/forget-threats-mitigations-are-all-you-really-need.md

 2. Read "Application Security Program Handbook" by Derek Fisher for practical program management advice.

 Ultimately, security isn't about finding all the threats; it's about building robust defenses.

+## Post Scriptum

+This article is not to spark holly war ⚔️ on what is more important - threats or mitigations.
+Primarily, I want to share my personal experience and shift in perspective.
+If you struggle on your cybersecurity journey, I hope this article will help you to find a new way to approach threat modeling.

 ---